The intensified demand for IT network efficiency, increased application performance

 the cost of new or additional storage hardware.
 By optimizing reads and writes,

-V-locity VM improves VM performance by up to 50%, eliminating application bottlenecks
+V-locity improves VM performance by up to 50%, eliminating application bottlenecks

 and enabling more VMs on a single, physical server.